Back to All Events

 Opera Vera presents a landmark double bill of world premieres — a major new artistic statement of remembrance, resilience and hope.

-This April, Opera Vera unveils Sunflowers, our most ambitious and significant project to date: two powerful new works that confront the scars of war while illuminating the enduring strength of the human spirit.
+This April, Opera Vera unveils Sunflowers, its most ambitious and significant project to date: two powerful new works that confront the scars of war while illuminating the enduring strength of the human spirit.

 At the heart of the evening are two deeply moving premieres.
-War Wounds, a searing new song cycle by Sean O’Boylewith words by Yuliya Trishkeu, tells of a raw personal experience of war in Ukraine — its devastating impact on family life, identity, and the private world behind the headlines.
-Alongside it, Sunflowers by acclaimed British composer Adam Gorb as a luminous meditation on resilience, separation, hope and love in the shadow of war, written for soprano, baritone and Pierrot ensemble.
+War Wounds, a searing new song cycle by Sean O’Boyle with words by Yuliya Trishkeu, tells of a raw personal experience of war in Ukraine — its devastating impact on family life and identity.
+Alongside it, Sunflowers, from the internationally acclaimed partnership of British composer Adam Gorb and librettist Ben Kaye, unfolds as a luminous meditation on resilience, separation, hope and love in the shadow of war, written for soprano, baritone and Pierrot ensemble.

-Internationally acclaimed performers bring these works to life: soprano Yuliya Trishkeu and baritone Gary Ruston, joined by an exceptional ensemble (flute/piccolo: Jess Pun Lai Yuen, clarinet: Oliver Lee, violin: Christina Mayfield, cello: Cillian Hennessy, piano: Ameen Elbadri) under the baton of outstanding world-recognised conductor Timothy Reynish.
+Award-winning performers bring these works to life: soprano Yuliya Trishkeu and baritone Gary Ruston, joined by an exceptional ensemble — pianist and music director Ameen Elbadri, flautist/piccolo Jess Pun Lai Yuen, clarinettist Oliver Lee, violinist Christina Mayfield, and cellist Cillian Hennessy.
 Together, they create an evening that is both intimate and monumental — a living act of remembrance and a powerful statement of hope for our time.

 Two performances only: